 Features

-• HTML5 scheduler displaying a monthly timeline
+HTML5 scheduler showing a timeline for one month.

 License